Wang Chung (band): 2017–present

 In 2017, Hues returned to performing live with Wang Chung, and in 2019, they recorded a greatest hits album with the Prague Philharmonic Orchestra titled Orchesography.
 Two EPs consisting of the orchestral versions and remixes were released of "Dance Hall Days" and "Everybody Have Fun Tonight" on both CD and digital download.
 Orchesography was released on 10 May 2019.

-In 2024, Wang Chung headlined the Abducted by the 80's tour with 18 dates across the US and Canada with fellow 80's acts Men Without Hats, The Motels, and Naked Eyes.
+In 2024, Wang Chung headlined the Abducted by the 80's tour with 18 dates across the US and Canada with fellow 1980s acts Men Without Hats, The Motels, and Naked Eyes.

 In March 2025, Wang Chung headlined 80's Mania festival tour across Australia which also included Katrina & The Waves' Katrina, The Escape Club (for their first Australian tour), Scott Carne from Kids In The Kitchen, Brian Mannix from Uncanny X Men, & The Chantoozies.
 In May the same year, they released a new retrospective 2 disc compilation album called "Clear Light / Dark Matter - Greatest Hits & Near Misses".